Las Vegas’ National Atomic Testing Museum explores the role that the Nevada Test Site played in U.S. history.

 Las Vegas is no stranger to bright lights.
-The city's new Atomic Testing Museum, however, recalls the days when flashing lights had less to do with the Strip's neon marquees than with bombs going off in cold war experiments conducted in the desert 65 miles northwest of the casinos.
+The National Atomic Testing Museum, however, recalls the days when flashing lights had less to do with the Strip's neon marquees than with bombs going off in cold war experiments conducted in the desert 65 miles northwest of the casinos.

 Photography courtesy of Atomic Testing Museum

-This article was first published in January 2005.
+This article was first published in January 2005 and updated in February 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.